|Image: the spring of the river Aggitis.|

 Today, a new entrance tunnel allows comfortable access to the main passage and enters the cave at the so called Beach Chamber.
 The path, built on a bridge above the river, shows the section to the next siphon, and the visitors have to walk back the same path to the Beach Chamber.
 Here a bridge crosses the river and a short tunnel leads to a narrow section of the cave, and another tunnel leads to the entrance hall.
 The water wheel, the huge doline and a small chapel are the highlights at the end of the tour.

-At the new tunnel, todays entrance tunnel, an archaeological excavation is visible.
-It revealed numerous Stone Age remains.
-But this was not the place were the hunters lived.
-The place was a small depression and the water of the river transported material into the depression where it accumulated.
+At the new tunnel, todays entrance tunnel, an archaeological excavation is located.
+This excavation revealed numerous Stone Age remains.
+But this was not the place were the hunters lived, the human remains were transported by the water of the river and the accumulated in a small depression.